avpnusr/torbrowser/README.md

       avpnusr/torbrowser:latest
 ```

-If you close the browser windows, you can restart the container any time with
+If you close the browser window, you can restart the container any time with:
 ```
 docker start torbrowser
 ```